wavemaker/docs/docs/apis-and-services/security/providers/overview.md

 - Alternatively, LDAP can be used for authentication while a database is used to look up application roles.
 This provides flexibility when role information is managed separately from user credentials.

+To learn more about configuring OpenID Connect in WaveMaker, including provider setup, token handling, attribute mapping, and environment-specific configurations, refer to the **[LDAP Authentication](active-directory.md)** section in the WaveMaker Security documentation.

 ---

 ## Active Directory